nimbus-cloud/chaos-galago/README.md

 ### Monitor/Test

-To monitor and test that chaos-galago is functioning as expected you can use the `chaos-galago-smoke-tests` project from `https://github.com/FidelityInternational/chaos-galago-smoke-tests`.
+To monitor and test that chaos-galago is running and functioning as expected you can use the `chaos-galago-smoke-tests` project from `https://github.com/FidelityInternational/chaos-galago-smoke-tests`.